Can Stem Cells Heal the Brain After Stroke?

 They can be administered through various methods:

-Intravenous (IV) Infusion – Through this method, the specialized material is introduced directly into the bloodstream.
-Once circulating, it has the ability to travel throughout the body, including reaching the central nervous system, where it can interact with targeted areas more efficiently than other delivery methods.
+Intravenous (IV) Infusion – With this method, specialized material is introduced directly into bloodstream.
+Once in circulation, it can travel throughout, including reaching central nervous system, where it interacts with targeted areas more efficiently than other delivery approaches.

 Intracerebral Injection – Directly injecting them into the brain to ensure they reach the damaged areas.

-Intra-arterial Injection – This approach involves guiding the material directly into an artery that supplies blood to the head.
-By releasing it into this pathway, the delivery becomes more focused, allowing the substance to travel straight to the intended area.
-This method increases precision compared to general circulation, making it easier for the introduced material to reach and interact with the specific region that needs support.
+Intra-arterial Injection – This method sends material directly into an artery that carries blood toward head regions.
+By releasing it into this route, delivery becomes more targeted, allowing it to move straight to intended areas.
+Compared with general circulation, this option improves precision, making it easier for introduced material to reach and interact with specific regions that need attention.

 3. Mechanism of Action

-Once introduced into the body, these unique building blocks go to work in several ways—encouraging repair, boosting natural functions, and helping the body strengthen its own systems from within.
+Once introduced, these unique building blocks get to work in multiple ways—encouraging repair, enhancing natural functions, and strengthening systems from within.

 4. Functional Recovery